hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - W. C. Elmore and M. A. Heald, 1985:  *Physics of Waves*, corrected reprint.
 Dover.
 (Originally published by McGraw-Hill, 1969.)

+- A. Fasano and S. Marmi, 2006:  *Analytical Mechanics:  An Introduction*.
+Translated by B. Pelloni.
+Oxford University Press.

 - A. Fernandez-Nieves and A. M. Puertas, eds., 2016:  *Fluids, Colloids, and Soft Materials:  An Introduction to Soft Matter Physics*.
 Wiley.

 - A. L. Fetter and J. D. Walecka, 1980:  *Theoretical Mechanics of Particles and Continua*.
 McGraw-Hill.
 Reprinted by Dover, 2003.